 If you use an accrual method of accounting and, under an agreement, you receive advance payments for services to be performed by the end of the next tax year, you can make an election to postpone including the advance payments in income until you earn them.
 However, you cannot postpone including them beyond the year after the year you receive them.
 Service agreements.
-You can postpone reporting in income the advance payments you receive under service agreements (including agreements providing for incidental replacement of parts or materials) for property that you offer to sell, lease, build, or install without service agreements in the normal course of business.
+You may postpone reporting income from advance payments you receive for service agreements on property you sell, lease, build, install, or construct.
+This includes agreements providing for incidental replacement of parts or materials.
+However, this applies only if you offer the property without service agreements in the normal course of business.